- Academics Menu

 SUNY Potsdam, Criminal Justice, B.A.
 (Joint Admission Program)**

-* This program is offered through the Keuka College ASAP (Accelerated Study for Adults Program) in Watertown at the Jefferson Community College Higher Education Center.
+* This degree completion program is offered through the Keuka College ASAP (Accelerated Study for Adults Program) in Watertown at the Jefferson Higher Education Center.
 Classes meet one night each week for 4 hours, plus an additional 5-8 hours outside of class.
 The baccalaureate degree can be earned in just under 2 years.

 **As a student in this joint admissions program, you will be guaranteed placement in the junior class at SUNY Potsdam once you earn an A.S. degree in Criminal Justice from Jefferson Community College.

-Information for Board of Cooperative Educational Services (BOCES) Students: Students who are Criminal Justice graduates of Bohlen Technical Center in Watertown, Sacket Technical Center in Glenfield, Southwest Technical Center in Gouverneur or Burten Tamer Technical Center in Mexico are eligible for up to 6 college credits from JCC.
-Please contact criminal justice instructors at any of the above schools.
+For Board of Cooperative Educational Services (BOCES) Students: Students who are Criminal Justice graduates of Bohlen Technical Center in Watertown, Sacket Technical Center in Glenfield, Southwest Technical Center in Gouverneur or Burten Tamer Technical Center in Mexico are eligible for up to 6 college credits from JCC.
+Please contact criminal justice instructors at any of the above BOCES schools.

 |English (6 Credit Hours)|